ctfer-io/chall-manager/webdocs/_index.md

 ---

 {{% alert title="Warning" color="warning" %}}
-Currently entering private alpha phase, for any issue: ctfer-io@protonmail.com
+Currently entering public beta phase, for any issue: ctfer-io@protonmail.com
 {{% /alert %}}

 Chall-Manager is a MicroService whose goal is to manage challenges and their instances.